 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Once you find a lender you trust and a home loan you feel comfortable with, the next step is to educate yourself about the various fees associated with your loan.
-You may be able to find these closing costs, along with your estimated interest rate and monthly payment, in your loan estimate, which the lender must provide within three business days of receiving your application.
+While you’re shopping for a loan, you’ll want to educate yourself about the various fees you may face when buying a house.
+You may be able to find some of these closing costs, along with your estimated interest rate and monthly payment, in your loan estimate, which the lender must provide within three business days of receiving your application.

-With a bit of planning, you might even be able to get rid of some of them or find more cost-effective alternatives.
-Read on to learn about some of the “hidden” costs typically associated with buying a home.
+With a bit of planning, you might even be able to get rid of some of these fees, or find more cost-effective alternatives.
+Read on to learn more about some of the fees you can face during the buying process.

-There are a variety of costs associated with officially getting a mortgage.
-Take a look at the entries below so that you’re prepared.
+There are a variety of costs associated with getting a mortgage.
+Take a look at the fees below so that you’re prepared.
 Some you’ll see as closing costs on your loan, and others may be ongoing.

 You’ll usually need an appraisal — an estimated value of the house you want to buy — before you get a mortgage so lenders can calculate your loan-to-value ratio.
 Appraisals must be done by an objective third party and incur a one-time fee, so these generally aren’t negotiable.
 Appraisal fees will vary depending on where you live and the size of your home, but you can expect to pay anywhere between $300 and $1,000.

-Though you can monitor your credit score with Credit Karma, which provides free credit monitoring of your Equifax and TransUnion reports, lenders will pull your credit report themselves and use their own risk-analysis models to determine your creditworthiness.
-Your credit score may affect your loan amount and interest rate.
+Lenders will pull your credit reports and use their own risk-analysis models to determine your creditworthiness.
+Your credit scores may affect your loan amount and interest rate.

 It costs your lender time and money to provide you a loan estimate.
 This fee typically covers administrative and other costs for your loan.
 Document prep fees are typically $50 to $100 but may vary by lender.

 HOA stands for homeowners’ association.
 Some communities, especially those with condos and town houses, require you to join a homeowners’ association, which helps pay for upkeep on common areas and the buildings.
-Your mortgage lender might list HOA fees, which you’ll need to pay every month, in your loan estimate.
+Your mortgage lender might list HOA fees in your loan estimate.
 Per the U.S. Census, typical condo association fees are $200 per month but tend to vary from property to property.

 The loan origination fee is probably the largest single closing cost you’ll encounter, as it’s the primary way lenders make money.
-Lenders typically charge 1 percent of the total loan amount for the origination fee.
+Lenders typically charge 1% of the total loan amount for the origination fee.
 For example, if you take out a $100,000 mortgage, the fee would be $1,000.

 When buying a home, the title will need to be transferred from the seller to the buyer, which can result in a variety of fees.